Checking and Debit Accounts, General Information

 You check your balance and find you have lots of money in the account, so you use it.
 Then you find out that you had checks and charges that hadn't gone through your bank yet.
 Uh Oh!

 Be prepared before you start your account, and take the few moments needed each time you use money to keep it up to date!
-To do that, you need to use a check register (to the right).
+To do that, you need to use a check register (pictured above).
 This will be your lifeline to your bank balance at all times.
 Since most people now use ATM's, they rarely record the amounts until it is too late.
 Don't be too late.

 - Is there a minimum balance required?